rimaleon/podman-mcp/README.md

 The server provides the following tools:

 ### create-container
-Creates a standalone Docker container
+Creates a standalone Podman container
 ```json
 {
     "image": "image-name",